-Introduction to Interior Design & Architecture (College Credit Available) Full Year - 1 Credit Grade 10 - 12 Course# 0809 Prerequisite: None This course will introduce students to the interesting field of foundations, framing, floor plans, exterior elevations, and 3 AutoCAD and Revit.
+Architectural Problems (College Credit Available) Full Year - 1 Credit Course# 0802 Prerequisite: None Grade 10 - 12 This course will introduce students to the interesting field of f Architecture.
+Students will learn to draw site foundations, framing, floor plans, exterior elevations, and 3- AutoCAD and Revit.
 Topics such as residential architecture, architecture are all topics that will be addressed.
-Designs we manual drafting, computer-aided design, and model making advanced computer aided machines like Laser engraver, CN and prototypes.
-Successful completion of this course is requ -D renderings using industry standard programs construction techniques and careers in the field of ill be conveyed through several mediums including g.
-Students will have the opportunity to utilize C mill, an0d 3-D printers to create working models Students will have the option of taking this course fo University in the High 5 5

-Architectural Design Full Year - 1 Credit Course# 0803 Grade 10 - 12

-Prerequisite: Architectural Problems

-This course is for the student who wants to further his/her knowledge and skills in the field of Architecture.
-Areas of study will include the planning and design of single family dwellings and small commercial buildings, and additional current topics in architecture.
-The creative and technical skills needed in order to accomplish this will be taught through the completion of detailed, scaled drawings and models relating to all phases of construction.
-Upon successful completion of this course, students will have designed and drawn a complete, finished set of working drawings for a house of their choice.
+Designs wi manual drafting, computer-aided design, and model making advanced computer aided machines like Laser engraver, CN and prototypes.
+Successful completion of this course is requ D renderings using industry standard programs construction techniques and careers in the field of ill be conveyed through several mediums including g.
+Students will have the opportunity to utilize C mill, an0d 3-D printers to create working models Students will have the option of taking this course for college credits through the Farmingdale State University in the High School Program.
+Architectural Design Full Year - 1 Credit Course# 0803 Grade 10 - 12 Prerequisite: Architectural Problems This course is for the student who wants to further his/her.
+Areas of study will include the planning and design of single and additional current topics in architecture.
+The creative ar will be taught through the completion of detailed, scaled dra construction.
+Upon successful completion of this course, stu finished set of working drawings for a house of their choice. e family dwellings and small commercial buildings, nd technical skills needed in order to accomplish this awings and models relating to all phases of idents will have designed and drawn a complete, Activities include: - Sketching - Blueprinting - Floor plan design - Modeling - Ex xterior elevations Woodworking Full Year - 1 Credit Course# 0837 Grade 10 - 12 Prerequisite: None This course explores the field of basic woodworking in a ser activities will demonstrate processes through designing, pla technology laboratories, students will be challenged to part problems through instruction and self-directed inquiry.
+This and career ready.
+If you have a general interest in this partic Carpentry program, this is a great course for you! inning, constructing and evaluating.
+In our applied icipate in authentic learning tasks and start solving s course will help align students to become college

-Activities include:

-- Sketching - Blueprinting - Floor plan design - Modeling - Exterior elevations

-Woodworking Full Year - 1 Credit Course# 0837 Grade 10 - 12

-This course explores the field of basic woodworking in a series of hands-on activities and projects.
-These activities will demonstrate processes through designing, planning, constructing and evaluating.
-In our applied technology laboratories, students will be challenged to participate in authentic learning tasks and start solving problems through instruction and self-directed inquiry.
-This course will help align students to become college and career ready.
-If you have a general interest in this particular field or if you have plans to join our CTE Carpentry program, this is a great course for you!